Transport (uTLS, REALITY)

 maxTimeDiff: number

 Optional.
-The maximum time difference allowed, specified in milliseconds.
+Maximum allowed time difference in milliseconds.

 shortIds: [string]